-Method #2 Check the Operation of CPU Fan
+Method #2 Check The Operation of the CPU Fan

 Shut down the computer correctly and open the computer host to check whether the CPU fan is working well with accurate speed.
 If it still runs slowly, check it carefully to see how the speed can be changed.
 Back up the relevant data of your computer and shift it on some other hard drive before the PC is turned off.

 This is to avoid the loss of data in the future.
 After that, the USB drive connected to the PC must be removed.
-It includes removal of memory card, SD card or USB drive.
-It must be done before powering off the device to avoid corrupted hard drive file loss.
+It includes removing a memory card, SD card, or USB drive.
+Before powering off the device, it must be done to avoid corrupted hard drive file loss.

-After verifying the computer CPU fans and analyzing they all are very dusty, go and clean the dirt thoroughly.
+After verifying the computer CPU fans and analyzing that they all are very dusty, clean the dirt thoroughly.

-Try the traditional home remedies to remove the dust off from these fans.
-Also, try to clean the other components at the same time to avoid farther overheated PC issues.
+Try traditional home remedies to remove the dust from these fans.
+Also, try to clean the other components simultaneously to avoid further overheated PC issues.

-The CPU fans are made as such that there are a couple of connection ports set along with it on the motherboard so that users can connect more than two fans with different types at the same instant.
-And, the other ports for different computer elements also really similar to the ports of the host CPU fans.
+The CPU fans have a couple of connection ports set along with it on the motherboard so that users can connect more than two fans with different types at the same instant.
+And the other ports for different computer elements are also similar to the ports of the host CPU fans.

-So, it is possible for some users to insert their CPU fans incorrectly.
-To get rid of it, remove the connections and try to combine them with other ports there to take possibilities.
+So, some users can insert their CPU fans incorrectly.
+To get rid of it, remove the connections and combine them with other ports to take possibilities.

 Check if the fan is spinning perfectly once the message regarding the error has popped up.
-Try focusing n the sound caused by the fan.
-Most fans are known for the intolerable sounds they make.
+Try focusing on the sound caused by the fan.
+Most fans have intolerable sounds they make.
 However, the most advanced models of PC and other devices are now coming with fans that hardly make any sounds.

-The user has to deal with all the minor parts related to the fan.
+The user must deal with all the minor parts related to the fan.
 Also, check the motherboard connections once the fan is located.
-Try moving the fan using and object that is static friendly.
+Try moving the fan using an object that is static-friendly.
 Reboot the device and check if the fan has begun spinning.

-Once it is confirmed that the hardware is not causing the problem, put everything back collectively and reboot the device to the default BIOS settings.
-Any latest Windows device can be used to insert the BIOS setup simply by pressing the F10 button.
-This allows you to process most of the hardware functions of the device which included the fan itself.
+Once it is sure that the hardware is not causing the problem, put everything back collectively and reboot the device to the default BIOS settings.
+Any latest Windows device can insert the BIOS setup simply by pressing the F10 button.
+This allows you to process most of the device’s hardware functions, including the fan itself.

-Keep your computer in an area that regularly gets hot or is opened to healthy intake of sunlight as this can cause it to overheat and shut down no matter how hard the fan tries to cool it.
-Try moving your computer to a more relaxed room or making sure it’s never placed in direct sunlight throughout the day.
+Keep your computer in an area that regularly gets hot or is open to healthy sunlight, intake as this can cause it to overheat and shut down no matter how hard the fan tries to cool it.
+Try moving your computer to a more cool room or ensuring you never place it in direct sunlight throughout the day.

-Proper functioning of CPU fans require boot and reboot many times once in a while.
-For that, the users can use the app titled Windows, Boot Genius.
-It is the latest Windows boot expert that targets to fix a diversity of booting problems including device collisions, screen going blue, irregular restarts and shutdowns, and several other booting problems related to the windows.
+The proper functioning of CPU fans requires a boot and reboot many times once in a while.
+For that, the users can use the app titled Windows Boot Genius.
+The latest Windows boot expert targets fixing booting problems, including device collisions, screen going blue, irregular restarts and shutdowns, and several other booting problems related to Windows.

 Method #10 A Word of Caution!
 Don’t Overlock

-An outcome of overclocking is a dramatic increase in system heat that can’t be managed the default fans.
-Moreover, it can damage circuits and cause frequent shutdowns and errors due to overheating.
+An outcome of overclocking is a dramatic increase in system heat that default fans can’t manage.
+Moreover, overheating can damage circuits and cause frequent shutdowns and errors.

 There are just a couple of essential issues in the PC that is worse than the CPU heat.
-If the CPU has turned out to be excessively hot, things will go amiss, and the machine will break.
+If the CPU is excessively hot, things will go amiss, and the machine will break.
 That’s why it’s essential to regulate the temperature so it will always stay below the critical point.
 What’s more, one of the noteworthy warmth controllers is the fan.

-In any case, consider the possibility that you experience CPU Fan Error upon boot.
-On the off chance that you need to have an enduring PC, you would prefer not to let the machine running without the appropriate working fan.
+In any case, consider the possibility that you experience a CPU Fan Error upon boot.
+If you need an enduring PC, you would prefer not to let the machine run without the appropriate working fan.
 Here are the approaches to fix the CPU fan mistake on startup.
-Regardless of whether you have a work area or a workstation, the technique to fix this standard blunder is pretty much the equivalent.
+Whether you have a work area or a workstation, the technique to fix this standard blunder is pretty much the equivalent.